 Sticky chicken teriyaki rice is a great alternative to take out!
 Fresh vegetables, chicken, and rice are all coated with a sweet teriyaki sauce.
-This gluten free dish is full of flavor!
+This gluten free dish is better than take out!

 When you’re in the mood for something different, how about a delicious bowl sticky chicken teriyaki rice?
 Chicken, veggies, and rice, all covered in a sweet and savory pineapple teriyaki sauce makes a tasty dinner option.

-This easy rice dish is so full of flavor from the all the veggies, sesame seeds, and of course the pineapple based sauce.
+This easy rice dish is so full of flavor from the all the veggies, tender chicken, and of course the pineapple based sauce.
 And of course the rice is there to soak up every bit of that sauce, making every bite extra tasty!
 The sauce reminds me of some of the meals we had when we were on Maui for our honeymoon.
 The pineapple juice and ginger give it that extra bit of tropical flavor that makes this dish one the whole family will love.

 And although it looks like a lot of instructions in the recipe below, this sticky chicken teriyaki rice actually comes together pretty easily.
 You just need to have the chicken, rice, and veggies cooking at the same time.
 Then you make the sauce, mix it all up, and dinner is served!